-In terms of staffing, the 'stay at home' measures have required the council's workforce to work in different ways.
-In addition, staff have been redeployed to support the front-line work force and there has been increased agile working and use of technology.
+In terms of staffing, the council's workforce has been required to work in different ways at times during the year as a consequence of Covid-19.
+In addition, staff have been redeployed to support the administration and delivery of support packages and there has been increased agile working and use of technology.